Female Body Types: Complete Guide to All 5 Body Shapes (2026)

 The 5 Main Female Body Shapes

-Here is a detailed breakdown of each body type, including characteristics, percentage of women who have this shape, and celebrity examples for reference.
+Here is a detailed breakdown of each body type, including characteristics, percentage of women who have this shape, celebrity examples, and exercise tips for reference.

 1. Apple Body Shape